-In the open market, the subject property type would command most interest from national and regional buyers that are actively pursuing similar small investment properties.
+In the open market, the subject property type would command most interest from regional and local buyers that are actively pursuing similar small investment properties.
 There is currently steady buyer demand for substitute properties of the subject based on the volume of sale transactions and reports by buyers, sellers and other market participants during confirmation of market transactions.
-The most probable buyer is a national and regional investor.
+The most probable buyer is a regional and local investor.